-1. Physical wellness is met through participating in regular physical activity, maintaining a healthy body weight, and avoiding harmful behaviours such as tobacco use, drug misuse, and excessive alcohol consumption.
+- 1. Physical wellness is met through participating in regular physical activity, maintaining a healthy body weight, and avoiding harmful behaviours such as tobacco use, drug misuse, and excessive alcohol consumption. - 2.
+It is also important to get medical attention when needed and take care to use medical interventions such as prescription drugs properly.

-F. Intellectual Dimension
+F.Intellectual Dimension

-1. Intellectual health refers to your ability to think and learn from life experience, your openness to new ideas, and your capacity to question and evaluate information.
+1. Intellectual wellness refers to your ability to think and learn from life experience, your openness to new ideas, and your capacity to question and evaluate information.